-Projected onto a screen partially submerged in the harbour’s water, a looped video will show dancers looking as if they are interacting with the surface of the water.
+Projected onto a screen partially submerged in water, a looped video shows dancers interacting with the surface of the water.

 The dance was conceived of by hannah_g and she invited local choreographer, Rachel Cooper, to choreograph the piece.
 The work was created with two local dancers, Vanessa Hrynchuk and Lia Loewen.